 These days, you might think that my love affair with fried chicken must be over.
-Most takeaway joints wouldn’t dream of sourcing free range chickens for their buckets of grease, after all.
+Most takeaway joints wouldn’t dream of sourcing free range or organic chickens for their buckets of grease, after all.

 Thankfully, in wonderful London, you can find just about anything.
 So here’s my round up of eateries in the capital where the only cruel part of the food is the amount of squats you’ll have to pull to burn off the delicious calories…

 Based in their mobile van, the boys at Mother Clucker London serve mouthwatering southern, twice fried, free-range chicken, marinated in a sweet tea brine for over 12 hours, coated in buttermilk and a secret blend of spices.
 Make sure you follow them on Twitter to find out where they’re parked at the moment.